GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression

+In the large-$N$ regime, the ratio between the upper and lower bounds (\Cref{thm:estimation-final,thm:lower-bound}) on squared Frobenius error maximally scales with the Hessian's condition number $\frac{\lambda_{\max}}{\lambda_{\min}}$.
+Thus, within the single-switch policy class, \texttt{GL-LowPopArt} is nearly instance-wise minimax optimal.
+This stands in contrast to guarantees for the nuclear penalized MLE (\Cref{thm:estimation-0}), where the gap between upper and lower bounds is significantly larger, involving unfavorable curvature terms and even dimension factors.

 \paragraph{Requirement on $N$.} A keen reader may observe that our local minimax lower bound holds under the condition $N \gtrsim \frac{R_s^2 r (d_1 \vee d_2)}{\lambda_{\max}(\mH(\pi; \bm\Theta_\star))}$.
-We emphasize that this requirement is not restrictive and actually provides an intuitive justification for Stage~I as a warm-up phase; in fact, we believe that some condition of this form on $N$ is necessary---although we do not currently have a formal proof.
+We emphasize that this is not restrictive and actually provides an intuitive justification for Stage~I as a warm-up phase; in fact, we believe that some condition of this form on $N$ is necessary---although we do not currently have a formal proof.
 The requirement on $N$ arises when bounding the KL divergence between the true model $\bm\Theta_\star$ and an alternative model from the constructed local packing.
-Intuitively, this stems from the necessity for the two models to be sufficiently close for self-concordance properties to take effect; this was also the case for prior local minimax lower bounds~\citep[Theorem~2]{abeille2021logistic}~\citep[Theorem~1]{simchowitz2020optimal}, where the requirement on horizon length $T$ arises in a similar fashion.
-Finally, we point out that in the linear setting (i.e., $\mu(z) = z \Rightarrow R_s = 0$), our requirement on $N$ vanishes.
+Intuitively, this stems from the necessity for the two models to be sufficiently close for self-concordance properties to take effect; this was also the case for prior local minimax lower bounds~\citep[Theorem~2]{abeille2021logistic}~\citep[Theorem~1]{simchowitz2020optimal}, where the requirement on horizon length $T$ arises similarly.
+Finally, we remark that in the linear setting ($\mu(z) = z \Rightarrow R_s = 0$), our requirement on $N$ vanishes.

-\section{Applications of \texttt{GL-LowPopArt}}
+\section{APPLICATIONS OF \texttt{GL-LowPopArt}}

-Here, we describe two applications of \texttt{GL-LowPopArt}.
-For the interest of space, we defer detailed discussions to the Appendix, and focus on the main results and intuitions.